FINANCIAL AID RATE81%

-The list of nearby schools has been selected by researching which schools offer similar programs to Jones County Junior College.
+The list of schools below have been selected by researching which schools offer similar programs to Jones County Junior College.

-- Pearl River Community College in Poplarville, MS (56 miles away)
+- Pearl River Community College in Senatobia, MS (56 miles away)

-- East Central Community College in Decatur, MS (58 miles away)
+- East Central Community College in Cleveland, MS (58 miles away)

-- Meridian Community College in Meridian, MS (60 miles away)
+- Meridian Community College in Ellisville, MS (60 miles away)

-- Northshore Technical Community College - Sullivan in Bogalusa, LA (69 miles away)
+- Northshore Technical Community College - Sullivan in Lafayette, LA (69 miles away)

-- Southwest Mississippi Community College in Summit, MS (76 miles away)
+- Southwest Mississippi Community College in Laurel, MS (76 miles away)

 Also, you can compare schools by looking through our list of colleges & universities: